 Reviewing the Amazon Echo Dot

 Thanks to our wonderful team, we were able to test Dutch, German, Chinese, Italian, Indonesian, and French accents.
 We managed to nab (and by nab, I mean purchase) an Echo Dot while we were across the border in the U.S., and quickly got to work.

 We started off by testing the device set up intuitiveness and aesthetics.
 Shortly after we began, a problem arose: the Amazon Alexa app was not available in the Canadian app store.
-This of course makes sense seeing as the Echo Dot has not yet been released in Canada.
+This of course makes sense seeing as the Echo Dot was not yet released in Canada.

 Nonetheless, we attempted to find routes around the small setback.
 We tested various other app stores to no avail; eventually, we had to pause filming to do a little research.
 Luckily, we discovered a workaround by utilizing Amazon Alexa’s web app, and were finally able to put the Echo Dot to the test.